seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 # Deeper Dive
-I believe thus far, this write up has provided enough information for a high level documentation.
-But I would like to dive a little deeper into the work of each block of code in the script, in case one wants to use it and must satisfy the demands of low level documentation.
+Thus, this write-up has provided enough information for a high level documentation.The following section dives a little deeper into the work of each block of code in the script.

 ## Block 1
 ```#!/bin/bash```